SELF-HELP ACTION SUPPORTING SURVIVORS OF TORTURE AND TRAUMA IN SE ASIA, OCEANIA AND AUSTRALASIA

 Participatory self help is 'not' prearranged- rather it 'organically unfolds'.
 With our model, nothing has to happen.
 Action is inherently tentative.
 Note the pervasive use of the tentative expressions 'may' and 'it's possible' throughout this plan.
 At the same time, with this tentativeness, local self help energy may do what service delivery can never do!

 Within RHSET frameworks, certain aspects of wellbeing were clumped together - others were excluded.
-The Laceweb proposal to RHSET was all about integrated holistic wellbeing action that was fundamentally different to the 'what, why, when, where, and how of 'sectorised service delivery'.
-Laceweb action has both integrity and extegrity - the expansion of wholeness (a Laceweb concept).
+The Laceweb proposal to RHSET was all about integrated holistic wellbeing action that was fundamentally different to the 'what, why, when, where, and how of 'Sectorised service delivery'.
+Laceweb action has both integrity and Extegrity - the expansion of wholeness (a Laceweb concept).

 An offer was made by RHSET to waive their normal criteria, though they would use their normal criteria to evaluate progressive action.
 The Laceweb declined funding to ensure that existing Laceweb momentum was not compromised.